DeNepo/welcome-to-js/README.md

 <summary>expand/collapse</summary>
 <br>

-> all of these skills are scoped to programs under 30 lines using
+> all of these skills are limited to programs under 30 lines using
 > [Just Enough JavaScript](./just-enough-javascript)

 - 🥚 **Static vs. Dynamic Analysis**: You can identify and use these two ways of